PredixDev/predix-seed/tutorials/USERAUTH.md

   For UAA-based authentication (which is what we are using), use the literal value '*app_client_id*'

   ### uaaURL
   The URL of an existing UAA service.
 For information on how to set up UAA service, please refer to the link above in Pre-Requisites section.
-Once you have the service, use its value for this configuration variable.
+Once you have the service, use its URL for this configuration variable.

   ### base64ClientCredential
   This is a Base64 encoding of the string '*app_client_id*:**\<secret\>**', where '*app_client_id*' is the literal string used for the first configuration variable, and **\<secret\>** is a string value of your choosing.